awslabs/aurora-dsql-hibernate/dialect/README.md

 ## Contributing

-We welcome contributions to improve the AWS DSQL Hibernate dialect.
+We welcome contributions to improve the Aurora DSQL dialect for Hibernate.
 Please follow these steps:

 1. Fork the repository
 2. Create a feature branch